icpac-igad/SEWAA-forecasts/README.md

 1. Download the ECMWF data for 6h accumulations from gbmc.
 2. Run the forecasts.
 3. Process the forecast data for viewing.

+#### To automatically run forecasts

+Run the script `start_forecasting.py` that is located in the SEWAA-forecasts-main directory.

+Running

+	conda activate tf215gpu
+	python start_forecasting.py

+will
+1. Check every 15 minutes to see if all forecasts from the last two days are done.
+2. Complete any forecasts from the last two days that are found to be missing.
+3. Delete the forecasts from the last two days, keeping the histogram data for viewing.

 #### To view the forecasts